WayneCrawford/ComPy/README.md

 ffplot.plot_transfer_function(st, nseg=2**12, TP=5)
 ```

-**Function Overview:**
-The `compy.plot_transfer_function` function plots the transfer function between different seismic data channels.
+This function plots the transfer function between different seismic data channels.
 This helps in visualizing the relationship and coherence between channels, which is crucial for accurate seismic data analysis.

+**Parameters**:

 - **st**: The seismic data stream.
 - **nseg**: Number of segments for Fast Fourier Transform (FFT).
 The default is 2**12.
 - **TP**: Time for tapering the sides of each segment using a Tukey window.
 The default is 5 minutes.

-**Returns:**

 This function generates a plot of the transfer function, aiding in the identification of coherent noise and its removal for enhanced data quality.

 <p align="center">
   <img src="_Images/Transferfunction.png" width="800">
 </p>

+## Compare PSDs for different data preprocessing stages

 ```python
 import ffplot